rakyll/magicmime/README.md

 ## Note for OS X (Brew) Users:

-If you have installed libmagick with `brew` you have to edit flags in `magicmie.go` file:
+If you have installed libmagick with `brew` you have to edit flags in `magicmime.go` file:
 ```go
 .
 .